vectordotdev/log-event-json-schema/README.md

 The Timber libraries provide a better default log policy for the languages they serve.
 As a result, they automatically structure logs into official events.
 Structuring events without a versioned definition partially defeats the purpose.
 This JSON schema allows downstream consumers to understand and rely on the structure of the data.
-It creates a contract and provies for a much more stable and pleasant environment for any consumer of this data.
+It creates a contract and provides for a much more stable and pleasant environment for any consumer of this data.